 Here, in her own words, Ellen explains why Children’s Hospital Los Angeles means so much to her, and why she’ll never feel that she can do enough for the hospital that she calls “the crown jewel of our city.”

 When you’re on the radio like I’ve been for the past 30 years, your audience becomes an extended family.
 You lean on each other as you navigate life’s ups and downs.
 That was the case when my mother was diagnosed with breast cancer.
 I wanted to use my platform to raise awareness about cancer and cancer research.
 As callers shared their survival stories on the air, it gave me hope to pass along to my mom.
-I believe that positivity was a factor in helping my mom beat breast cancer.

 I had a similar feeling when we were at CHLA for Calvin’s surgery.
 All this time, the highest ranked children’s hospital in California was in my backyard, and I did not know about it because I never needed it.
 But when we did, wow!